-Douglas A. Melton, PhD
+Douglas A. Melton, Ph.D.

 Howard Hughes Medical Institute

-Dr. Melton earned a bachelor's degree in biology from the University of Illinois and then went to Cambridge University in England as a Marshall Scholar.
+Douglas Melton, co-director of HSCI, is the Xander University Professor at Harvard and an Investigator of the Howard Hughes Medical Institute.
+He earned a bachelor's degree in biology from the University of Illinois and then went to Cambridge University in England as a Marshall Scholar.
 He earned a BA in history and philosophy of science at Cambridge and remained there to earn a PhD in molecular biology at Trinity College and the MRC Laboratory of Molecular Biology.